dbalatero/evri_rpx/README.markdown

 Examples
 ========

-Here are examples of the features in evri_rpx.
-As well, you can browse the RDocs here: http://rdoc.info/projects/dbalatero/evri_rpx
+Here are examples of the features in `evri_rpx`.
+As well, you can browse the RDocs here: [http://rdoc.info/projects/dbalatero/evri_rpx](http://rdoc.info/projects/dbalatero/evri_rpx)

-All interaction with the API goes through the public methods Evri::RPX::Session, which often return complex objects (see RDocs for all the methods available).
+All interaction with the API goes through the public methods in `Evri::RPX::Session`, which often return complex objects.
+See [RDocs](http://rdoc.info/projects/dbalatero/evri_rpx) for all the methods available on these objects.

-To see examples of raw JSON responses from RPX, see http://github.com/dbalatero/evri_rpx/tree/master/spec/fixtures
+To see examples of raw JSON responses from RPX, see [http://github.com/dbalatero/evri_rpx/tree/master/spec/fixtures](http://github.com/dbalatero/evri_rpx/tree/master/spec/fixtures)

 Validating tokens in your Rails app
 -----------------------------------